juji-io/docs/docs/concept.md

   (ask-about-chinese-stock-market))

 ```
-Line 4 is a trigger that requires user input contains any one of "hello", "howdy" or "hi".
-For details of the trigger patterns, see [Trigger Patterns](reference.md#triger)
+Line 4 is a trigger pattern that requires user input to contain any one of "hello",
+"howdy" or "hi".
+For details of the many patterns REP supports, see [Rule Patterns](reference.md#rule-pattern)

 Line 5 is an action that includes a system built-in function call that returns the user's
 first name.
 In addition to producing text output, functions can do arbitrary